arve0/geogebra-wiki-translation-helper/README.md

 # GeoGebra Wiki translation helper #
 Scripts for helping translation of the GeoGebra manual on the [wiki](http://wiki.geogebra.org/).
+See one of the reports here: http://wiki.geogebra.org/nb/Translation_Report

 Current features:
 - Generating reports